lichuanlong/aerosolved/doc/Chap6_Classes.md

 * **coalescenceModel**.
 Provides models for the computation of the coalescence kernel.
 The coalescence kernel is provided in polynomial form, via the `rate(...)` member function which returns a `coaData` object
 * **condensationModel**.
 Provides models for the computation of the condensation rate.
 The condensation rate source and sink coefficients are returned via the `rate(...)` member function using the `conData` object
 * **nucleationModel**.
 Provides models for the computation of the nucleation rate.
 The nucleation rate, size and composition are returned via the `rate(...)` member function using the `nucData` object
-* **driftFluxModel**.
-Is a simple container classes which computes the corrective drift flux and drift stress tensor, based on the following 'sub-sub-models':
-    - _BrownianModel_.
-Provides the Brownian diffusivity given a droplet size
-    - _diffusionModel_.
-Provides the vapor diffusivity for a given species index $j$
+* **continuousDiffusionModel** Provides the vapor diffusivity for a given species index $j$
+* **dispersedDiffusionModel** Provides the dispersed diffusivity given a droplet size
-    - _inertialModel_.
-Provides the inertial drift velocity given a size $d$.
+* **dispersedInertialDriftModel** Provides the dispersed inertial drift velocity given a size $d$.
 A size name is also provided, such that the drift velocity field can be stored and re-used for more advanced non-algebraic models

 ### functionObjects